Search¶

 };

-This script file needs to be loaded explicitly by index.html via
+This script file needs to be include in index.html:

 <script type="text/javascript" src="assets/searchProviders.js" ></script>